-Scam Victims Lose Money & Need Help To Manage What’s Left!
+Scam Victims Financial Survival, Money Recovery, And Help To Manage What’s Left!

-The first step after your scam ends is to lock down and control your financial situation.
-Here are articles that may help you with those efforts and provide guidance for things to consider.
+The first step after your scam ends is financial survival – to lock down and control your financial situation.
+Here are articles that may help you with those efforts and provide guidance for things to consider, including Money Recovery.

-In addition, there are real opportunities to recover money – some have come and gone, some may still be options.
+In addition, there are real opportunities for Money Recovery – some have come and gone, and some may still be options.
 You will have to review the statuses with the entities involved to determine if they are still active or if you qualify.

 We present this information to help you explore topics with your financial professionals.
-We can make no warranty about the specifics of each since we present the information as we understand it and as presented by reliable sources.
+We can make no warranty about the specifics of each since we present the information for educational purposes and as we understand it and as presented by reliable sources.
 In all such cases, you should consult a financial professional or an attorney before taking any specific action.

 Remember, this information is presented as is and can become dated and obsolete

-We will update this catalog from time to time as new articles are added, recategorized, or updated
+We will update this catalog from time to time as new Finance & Money Recovery articles are added, recategorized, or updated

 After The Scam